juju/retry/README.md

     // MaxDelay specifies how longest time to wait between retries.
 If no
     // value is specified there is no maximum delay.
     MaxDelay time.Duration

+    // MaxWait specifies the maximum time the Call function should wait.
+The
+    // wait time is the summation of the delays over the attempts.
+If the next
+    // delay time would take the total waiting duration over MaxWait, then an
+    // WaitTimeExceeded error is returned.
+If no value is specified, Call will
+    // continue until the number of attempts is complete.
+    MaxWait time.Duration

     // BackoffFunc allows the caller to provide a function that alters the
     // delay each time through the loop.
 If this function is not provided the